Try this game in Swedish:

 Someone got all questions correct at level 5.
 Hundreds 100-400 .

-Someone got all questions correct at level 1.
-Ones 1-4 .
+Someone got all questions correct at level 4.
+Tens 10-90 .

-Someone got all questions correct at level 1.
-Ones 1-4 .
+Someone got all questions correct at level 3.
+Tens 10-40 .

-Do you master the basics of counting with an abacus?
+Have you mastered the basics of using an abacus?

-Abacus, which is a Chinese counting frame, has been around for thousands of years and is China known as suan pan.
+The abacus, a Chinese counting frame, has existed for thousands of years and is called suan pan in China.
 Before the pocket calculator ca to the western world, the teachers used a counting frame in schools to teach counting.
 But that counting frame didn't work the same way as an abacus does.This is only the basics of using an abacus.
 Once you master this game, please move on to practicing counting addition on abacus.

 The value of the beads